Last update: June 23, 2020

-GROMACS is currently installed on TACC's Stampede2 and Lonestar5 systems.
+GROMACS is currently installed on TACC's Stampede2, Lonestar5, Longhorn, and Frontera systems.
 GROMACS is managed under the module system on TACC resources.
 To run simulations, simply load the module with the following command:

 login1$ module load gromacs

 As of this date, the recommended and default version is V2016.4.
 Users are welcome to install different versions of GROMACS in their own directories.
 See Building Third Party Software in the Stampede2 User Guide.
 The module file defines the environment variables listed below.
 Learn more from the module's help file:

 login1$ module help gromacs

 | ||GROMACS installation root directory|

 | ||include files|

 To launch simulation jobs, please use the TACC-specific MPI launcher "

 ibrun", which is a TACC-system-aware replacement for generic MPI launchers like mpirun and mpiexec.
 Molecular dynamics engine "